 Lecturers, part time, Temporary are assigned a shared office space on a quarterly basis.
 If you have not yet been assigned space, contact the Office Manager.

-All part-time lecturers will have a physical mailbox in the HCDE Lounge on the 4th floor of Sieg Hall (room 422).
+All part-time lecturers will have a physical mailbox in the HCDE Lounge on the 4th floor of Sieg Building (room 422).
 This is a secure room that can be accessed by your Husky card after hours.
 Contact the Office Manager with questions.

 The HCDE front office staff can assist you with supplies.

 To reserve HCDE meetings rooms or equipment, visit the Meeting Rooms and Equipment Resources section of myHCDE.

 - How do I get a UW email account?

 - What is myUW?

 - How do I get a Husky Card?